YahooArchive/mojito/docs/dev_guide/code_exs/multiple_mojits.rst

         };
       }, '0.0.1', {requires: []});

-   The ``done`` method will make its parameters available to the view template.
+   The ``done`` method will make its parameters available to the template.

 #.
 Replace the code in ``views/index.hb.html`` with the following: